 First two playoff series ever?
 Isles lose.
 Losing isn’t stepping up.

 Then Florida?
 Thomas Greiss and Fuckface Scumbag puts the team on their back.
 Isles win, then promptly get destroyed by Tampa Bay.
 Amazing that Tampa Bay has been competitive since 2016.
-We have 2 competitive years out of 20 and we want to retire 23 numbers.
+We have 2 competitive years out of 20 and we want to retire 24 jersey numbers.

 The most recenf ECF against the Lightning?
 What did Bailey produce?
-What, 20 points?
+What, he had 20 points in the playoffs?
 How many came in the Eastern Conference Finals?

 Reality says, when the going gets tough, Bailey is wet toilet paper.
 Smears shit all over himself, does nothing for his team.
 Ask Yanni Gourde, who was assited on his game winning short handed goal by I Josh you not Bailey. #Elite.